 - Back Rest: the back of your task chair’s adjustable height and angle are very helpful in improving posture & reducing fatigue – set your backrest high & forward to keep your spine aligned straightly.

-Lumbar Support: your spine curves inward toward your lower extremities, making it difficult to find a conventional seating solution that supports your back at all levels.
-Your lumbar support should press directly against your lower back while your buttocks is all the way back in the seat without pushing past sitting up straight.
+- Lumbar Support.
+Your spine curves inward toward your lower extremities, making it difficult to support your back while seated.
+Lumbar support should press against your lower back while sitting up straight all the way back in the seat.
 If your office chair doesn’t have one built in, there are plenty of cheap, effective solutions out there.

 - Swivel: increasing your reach is critical to preventing over-exertion, even in a small space.
 Repetitive rising & sitting motions interrupting your work are a lose/lose scenario.
 5-spoke swivel bases are best for avoiding tipping.